-Patient Eligibility
+VFC Eligibility

 All providers must screen every child at each immunization visit for VFC eligibility.
 VFC eligibility does not have to be verified by the provider, but must be documented.
-All children 0-18 years of age who meet one of the following criteria are considered VFC eligible:
+All children 0 through 18 years of age who meet one of the following criteria are considered VFC eligible:

 - a.
-Is a Native American or Alaska Native,
+Is a Native American or Alaska Native, - b.

-- b.
 Is enrolled in Medicaid.

 - c.
-Has no health insurance, or
+Has no health insurance, or - d.

-- d.
 Is underinsured.
 Underinsured children have private health insurance but the coverage does not include vaccines; the coverage includes only selected vaccines (the child is VFC eligible for non-covered vaccines); or, children whose insurance caps vaccine coverage at a certain amount (once the coverage amount is reached, these children are categorized as underinsured).
-Underinsured children are eligible to receive VFC vaccine only through a Federally Qualified Health Center (FQHC), Rural Health Clinic (RHC) or other clinic that has a signed Delegation of Authority.
+Underinsured children are eligible to receive VFC vaccine only through a Federally Qualified Health Center (FQHC), Rural Health Clinic (RHC) or deputized Public Health Department.